btantlinger/wp-plugin-base/README.md

 ## Creating a New Plugin

-To create a new plugin using this framework:
+To create a new plugin using this Plugin Base:

 1. Create a new class that extends `AbstractPlugin`
 2. Implement the `initialize()` method to set up your plugin